AI Doesn't Thrive in Ambiguity

 October CMS Encourages AI-Friendly Workflows

-October CMS naturally aligns with workflows that AI augments well:
+October CMS naturally aligns with workflows that AI augments well:- Domain-driven design

 - Model-first development